stellirin/unifi-controller/README.md

 When you start the image, you can adjust the initialization of the instance by passing one or more environment variables.

+### `MONGO_DB_HOST`

+Host name of the MongoDB installation.

+Default value is `localhost`.

+### `MONGO_DB_PORT`

+Port of the MongoDB installation.

+Default value is `27017`.

+### `MONGO_DB_USER`

+Username for authentication on the MongoDB installation.

+No default value.

+### `MONGO_DB_PASS`

+Password for authentication on the MongoDB installation.

+No default value.

 ### `MONGO_DB_URI`

-URI to the MongoDB installation.
-It can be a single host or multiple hosts in a ReplicaSet.
+Full URI for the MongoDB installation.
+For more complex installations.
+It can be a single host or multiple hosts in a Replica Set.

-Default value is `mongodb://localhost:27017`.
+Default value will be generated as `mongodb://localhost:27017` unless other MongoDB variables are specified above.

 ### `MONGO_DB_STAT_URI`

-URI to the MongoDB stat installation.
-It can be a single host or multiple hosts in a ReplicaSet.
+Full URI to the MongoDB stat installation.
+For more complex installations.
+It can be a single host or multiple hosts in a Replica Set.

 Default is to take the same value as `MONGO_DB_URI`.